 You’ll need to provide you own the handset, that it hasn’t been reported lost or stolen, that you’ve been using it for more than 30 days, you haven’t already received an unlock code and that you’ve paid the last 3 bills.

 How long does it take to get a Vodafone unlock code?

 Once you’ve met the unlocking criteria and sent it off to Vodafone, they are usually pretty good at sending you the PIN code and what’s more – it’s free!
 Getting your free Vodafone network unlock code ‘NUC’ usually takes around 10 days.

 There are however possible delays and Vodafone can get bogged down contacting the phone’s original manufacturer.
 Some customers report waiting more than a month for the network unlock code to arrive.
 If you do have problems Vodafone have put some answers in place here.

-VIDEO: Vodafone also have this helpful video to guide in the right direction.
+VIDEO: Vodafone UK also have this helpful video to guide in the right direction.

 How to unlock your Vodafone handset if you don’t have an account?

 You may, for any number of reasons be in possession of a handset locked to the Vodafone network.
 You may not, for any number of reasons be a Vodafone customer.
 For example, you may have bought the phone from a friend or off the internet from somewhere like ebay.

 If you’ve purchased a phone locked to Vodafone and want a SIM network unlock code or unlock PIN, they encourage you to join them as a new customer.
 Vodafone also stipulate that where possible you should get the original owner to request the NUC on your behalf.
 Of course this can be impossible in a great deal of instances.